-- Use the Options>Properties menu to configure the modem type.
-Choose Options > Properties > Device Type > SHOUT ns.
+- Use the Options > Properties menu to configure the modem type.
+Select Options > Properties > Device Type > SHOUT ns.
 This option selects the type of device connected to the computer.
 Only NAL Research's devices appear on the list. - 2.
-Unselect the checkbox "Connect when device is present" in SatTerm's Icon Bar. - 3.
-Make sure that Bluetooth is powered on the device by pressing and holding the BT button for 2 seconds.
-The BT LED should blink, indicating that it is ready for pairing. - 4.
-Attach the SHOUT ns to the computer's USB port.
-This is important, as the SHOUT ns must be connected to USB for first time pairing. - 5.
-Use the Options>Properties menu to configure the communications port settings (see Figure 5).
+Clear the checkbox "Connect when device is present" in SatTerm's icon bar. - 3.
+Verify that the device's Bluetooth is turned on by pressing and holding the BT button for 2 seconds.
+The BT LED should blink, indicating that it is ready for pairing.

+- 4. Attach the SHOUT ns to the computer's USB port.
+The SHOUT ns must be connected to USB for first-time pairing. - 5.
+Use the Options > Properties menu to configure the communications port settings (see Figure 5).
 The default should be set to USB for the SHOUT ns.
-Choose Options > Properties > Set Port Properties.
+Select Options > Properties > Set Port Properties.
 This option sets the computer's communication parameters to communicate with a connected and powered SHOUT ns.
-If the Bluetooth port is not already selected, select the "Connect Using..." drop-down menu and choose BT.

-- 6. On the Bluetooth Ports properties, a list of any nearby SHOUT ns devices with Bluetooth activated is shown (see Figure 6).
-Find and select the desired SHOUT ns device, and click Pair to pair the device to SatTerm.
-When paired, SatTerm will output "PAIRING COMPLETE" to state it has successfully paired the device.
-If the SHOUT ns device is not shown, check that Bluetooth is on and click the refresh button to search for the device again. - Next, click on your SHOUT ns device from the Paired Bluetooth list (see Figure 7), and click the OK button to connect.
-If connect is a successful, the window will close and SatTerm is properly connected to the SHOUT ns.
+If the Bluetooth port is not already selected, go to the Connect Using dropdown list and select BT. - 6.
+On the Bluetooth Port Properties window, a list of any nearby SHOUT ns devices with Bluetooth activated is displayed (see Figure 6).
+Select the desired SHOUT ns device and click Pair to pair the device to SatTerm.
+When paired, SatTerm displays PAIRING COMPLETE to indicate it has successfully paired the device.
+If the SHOUT ns device is not displayed, verify that Bluetooth is on and click the refresh button to search for the device again. - Click your SHOUT ns device from the Paired Bluetooth list (see Figure 7) and click OK to connect.
+If the connection is a successful, the window closes and SatTerm is properly connected to the SHOUT ns.

 Port Properties X

-Connect Using: BT V
+Connect Using: BT ~

 Settings

 Paired Bluetooth

 SHOUT ns -30043406037118

 Unpair

 Unpaired Bluetooth

 Pair

-T CH

 OK Cancel

-Figure 7.
-Bluetooth Port Properties Paired.
+Figure 7: Bluetooth Port Properties Paired

-6.2.2 Configure Window
+5.2.2 CONFIGURE WINDOW

-SatTerm Configure Window option allows users to setup of the profiles described in Section 6.1 Profile Descriptions.
+The SatTerm Configure Window option allows users to set up the profiles described in section

+5.1 Profile Descriptions.

-After the hardware setup is completed using the steps above, select Options > Configure Windows... to configure the specific settings for the SHOUT ns (see Figure 8).
+After the hardware setup is completed using the steps above, select Options > Configure Windows to configure the specific settings for the SHOUT ns (see Figure 8).
 Each part of the Configuration window is described below.